 Each year, the Cape Breton Fiddlers’ Association, presents a two-day festival of Cape Breton Fiddling, now held at the Gaelic College at St Anns.
-Since 2013 marked the 40th Anniversary of the Cape Breton Fiddlers’ Association, the festival’s organizers decided to commemorate the the historic founding concert in Glendale in 1973 by scheduling this year a three-day extravaganza, preceded by a meet-and-greet session with BBQ on Thursday.
+This festival is the present day successor of the first Festival of Cape Breton Fiddling, held in 1973 in Glendale.
 Quoting from the Association’s history web page:

 In February, 1972, a CBC documentary entitled The Vanishing Cape Breton Fiddler was produced by Ron MacInnis.
 The premise of this film was [that] the traditional Cape Breton violin music was in a state of decline, and that it would soon disappear entirely!
 Reaction to this documentary was swift and disbelieving.
 The most notable achievement of the film was that it shook Cape Bretoners out of their complacency, and it made them aware [that], quite possibly, the Cape Breton Fiddle was facing extinction.